google/skia-buildbot/proberk/PROD.md

 we accidentally leaked something private, but more often simply means we just added a GoB mirror (e.g. go/new-skia-git-mirror).

-To address this, run `make update-expectations` from //proberk, verify the diffs, check it in, and re-deploy.
-This will update //proberk/expectations/gob.json
+To address this, run `./generate.sh` from the //prober/expectations directory in the k8s-config repo.
+Verify the diffs and check them in.
+The changes will autodeploy.